intarchboard/draft-path-signals-collaboration/draft-iab-path-signals-collaboration.md

-While RFC 8558 {{RFC8558}} is focusing specifically on "on-path elements", the principles described in this document are effectively applicable to all kind of information exposure and distribution, not matter if an involved node is considered as an "end" or otherwise explicitly addressed, or if the node is "on-path" and therefore potentially not explicitly addressed.
+While RFC 8558 {{RFC8558}} is focusing specifically on "on-path elements", the principles described in this document are effectively applicable to all kind of information exposure and distribution, not matter if an involved node is considered as an "end" or any kind of network control element that is explicitly addressed in the communication, or if the node is "on-path" and therefore potentially not explicitly addressed.

 A large number of our protocol mechanisms today fall into one of two